braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/media_library.md

 ### Using the Media Library versus a CDN

 Using the Media Library provides better caching and performance for in-app messages.
-All media library assets found in an in-app message will be pre-cached for faster display, and will be available for offline display.
-Additionally, the Media Library is integrated with Braze composers, allowing marketers to select or tag images instead of copy and pasting image URLs.
+All Media Library assets found in an in-app message will be pre-cached for faster display and will be available for offline display.
+Additionally, the Media Library is integrated with Braze composers, allowing marketers to select or tag images instead of copying and pasting image URLs.

 {% alert note %}
 The latency or speed for all CDNs and the Media Library is generally the same.